Strategic research to improve ethnic diversity in the UK marine and coastal sector

 We worked with the Ocean and Coastal Futures team to carry out a comprehensive desk review and a series of stakeholder interviews to understand the root causes of the problem.
 We talked about inequality of access to blue spaces, the brand imagery of marine science, the ‘leaky pipeline’ in universities and the micro-aggressions and racism experienced within the sector.

-Due to the varied stakeholders across the sector and the complex issues contributing to the lack of ethnic diversity within it, this report does not set out a route map for change.
-Instead, it intends to get the whole sector quickly up to speed with the dynamics of the issue, set out a vision of success and signpost to organisations, tools and networks to accelerate change.
+This report intends to get the whole sector quickly up to speed with the dynamics of the issue, set out a vision of success and signpost to organisations, tools and networks to accelerate change.
 It encourages all senior leaders to take the time to reflect on their organisations within this broader context and how they can contribute internally and externally to this much needed change.